 Codebase Awareness

-quint-code doesn't just track decisions — it understands your codebase.
-It knows which modules exist, how they depend on each other, and which parts of your architecture are governed by decisions.
+Haft doesn't just track decisions — it understands your codebase.
+It knows which modules exist, how they depend on each other, which parts of your architecture are governed by decisions, and which invariants apply to every file you touch.

 Module detection

-When you run /q-status or quint_query(action="coverage"), quint-code scans
+When you run /h-status or haft_query(action="coverage"), haft scans

 your project and detects modules using language-specific conventions: